 Modeling the Flow of Information in Online Mediation

-This Part presents an analytical model that traces a critical component common to mediation and privacy protection: information.
-This model describes the flow of information in online mediation in a way that shows how conducting mediation through digital platforms affects the participants’ right to autonomy and its legal equivalent—mediation self-determination—and privacy, which both can be understood as the parties’ right to control the flow of information in mediation.
-This model is built as a system of two axes: the axis of information reveals, and the axis of information processing.
-The horizontal axis, the information reveals axis, refers to the information types revealed and generated in online mediation.
-The vertical axis, the information processing axis, refers to the operations that are performed on the information revealed.
-Figure 1 illustrates the innovative model, described in detail below.
+This part presents an analytical model that traces a critical component common to mediation and privacy protection: information.
+The model describes the flow of information in online mediation in a way that shows how conducting mediation on digital platforms affects the participants’ rights to autonomy—and its legal equivalent, mediation self-determination—and privacy.
+Both rights can be understood as the parties’ right to control the flow of information in the mediation.
+This model is built on a system of two axes.
+The horizontal axis, the information reveals axis, represents the types of information generated and revealed in online mediation.
+The vertical axis, the information processing axis, represents the operations performed on the information that has been revealed.
+Figure 1 illustrates this innovative model, which is described in detail below.

-Figure 1: Innovative model for describing the flow of information in online mediation
+Figure 1: Model of the flow of information in online mediation